Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Norway for 2024

 • Somewhat lacking in terms of educational resources

 Indeed, Norwegian traders are allowed to participate in the forex market, both as retail users of foreign exchange brokers and as professionals.
 Contracts for difference and indices are also legal, and the same applies to stocks.
 What retail Norwegian users will not be able to trade, however, are binary options.
-They have been forbidden since 2018, as Norway decided to follow in the footsteps of the European Securities and Markets Authority.
+They have been forbidden since 2018, as Norway decided to follow in the footsteps of the European Securities and Markets Authority (ESMA).

 Financial Supervisory Authority (FSA) Regulation Info

 If you reside in Norway, brokers and pretty much any companies that offer financial services answer to the Financial Supervisory Authority (FSA) of Norway, which is known as Finanstilsynet in Norwegian.
-This regulator has been around for around four decades and its establishment was achieved through the joining of the Bank Inspection Agency, the Norwegian Insurance Council, and the Broker Control Agencies.
-Currently, the FSA is headquartered in Oslo.
-Its rules and restrictions when it comes to trading are largely in line with those of the European Securities and Markets Authority.
+This regulator has been around for approximately four decades and was established after the Bank Inspection Agency, the Norwegian Insurance Council, and the Broker Control Agencies merged into a single regulatory entity.

 How can I verify FSA authorization?